 Instagram is a social media platform that’s more focused on image posts instead of text.
 This means salespeople will have to adapt their strategy when it comes to engaging their target audience.
 Instagram content will be significantly different so it requires more creativity to produce posts that would help you close sales.

 People spend more and more time on social media using their mobile device.
-This makes social selling an effective strategy to find more leads and close more sales.
+This makes social selling an effective strategy and best practice for finding more leads and close more sales.
 Follow our expert social selling tips to successfully build your customer base in no time.

 Have more social selling tips you’d like to share?
 Let us know in the comments.